KAIST-IS521/2017-Spring/README.md

 ### Q&A

 Any questions?
 Create an [issue](Issues.md) in this repository.
-We will use Github as a bulletin board.
+We will use ithub as a bulletin board.